mcarbonell/trivia-master/docs/DONE.md

         *   **Delete**: Remove categories with confirmation.
     *   **Question Counts**: Displays the number of predefined questions available for each difficulty level (easy, medium, hard) per category.
 *   **Predefined Question Management (`/admin/questions`)**:
+    *   **Updated for New Data Model**: The editor now has distinct fields for "Correct Answer" and three "Distractors", making manual editing more intuitive and aligned with the new data model.
     *   **List Questions**: View all predefined questions in a paginated table.
     *   **Filter**: Filter questions by category and/or difficulty.
     *   **Search**: Search questions by ID, question text, or answer text.
     *   **Delete**: Remove specific predefined questions with confirmation.
-    *   **Update**: Edit the content of existing predefined questions (bilingual question, answers, explanation, hint, difficulty, correct answer).
+    *   **Update**: Edit the content of existing predefined questions.
     *   Table displays question text (truncated with tooltip for full view), category name, difficulty, and correct answer.
 *   **Report Management (`/admin/reports`)**:
     *   **View Reports**: Lists all user-submitted question reports, sortable and filterable by status.